Hibou57/PostiATS-Utilities/doc/keywords.md

 Here, is a reference list of ATS2 keywords based on lexical productions, an expanded list of these and a list of synonymous groups.

-This document about a keywords reference list, not a keyword based reference of ATS2.
+This document is about a keywords reference list, not a keyword based reference of ATS2.

 The reference list of keywords is given as a list of lexical productions, as described in “lexemes.md”.
 This is important since there may be synonymous and